lucee/lucee-docs/docs/03.reference/01.functions/unserializejava/function.md

 - java
 ---

-literal defintion of a serialized Java Object by function serialize
+literal definition of a serialized Java Object by function serialize